0x7FF/BooruToolkit/README.md

 ## Features
 * Download metadata from imageboards like e926 and others using XML APIs
 * Tag files using filesystem-level softlinking on Windows, Linux and possibly MacOS
-* Tag files using TMSU
+* Tag files using TMSU, a cross-platform utility for file tagging
 * Upload local library to your imageboard's favorites
-* Download new images from specified queries [beta]
+* Download images from specified queries
-* Infinite expandability and easy-to-understand code
+* Easy-to-understand code and plugin support

 ## Dependencies
-* libxml2-utils (to work with XML APIs)
+* libxml2-utils (for working with XML APIs)
-* curl (to access APIs)
+* curl (for accessing APIs)
-* recode (fix character encoding in responses)
+* recode (for fixing text encoding in API responses)

 ## Installation